medialize/ally.js/docs/api/query/focusable.md

     // defaults to false
     includeContext: true,
     // [optional] strategy used to find elements
-    // can be "quick" or "strict"
+    // can be "quick" or "strict" or "all"
     // defaults to "quick"
     strategy: "quick",
   });